offen/website/homepage/content/articles/0070-budget.md

 ---

 *Prerequisite:* All of the below assumes you have registered one or multiple domains on which you run your applications and websites, and can set [A](https://en.wikipedia.org/wiki/List_of_DNS_record_types#A) or [CNAME records](https://en.wikipedia.org/wiki/CNAME_record) for these.
 If you do not know what this means exactly: it is a default feature in almost all packages that let you register a domain.
-We, your provider or registrar surely can help you with further support if you need any.
+Your provider or registrar surely can help you with further support if you need any.
+Read more about it in our [dedicated subdomain tutorial.](https://docs.offen.dev/running-offen/setting-up-using-subdomains/)

 ## Scenarios where Offen is a good fit